Asher-Goods/Ultra-Wideband-Positioning/Client/README.md

 5. **Background Visualization**
    - Static background rectangles act as spatial references for visualization on the map.

-6. **Polling Slider**
-   - Allows users to control and send updates on how frequently anchor devices check for tag updates.

 ---

 ### 📡 **How Data is Handled**